IcaroBichir/infocrazy/about/index.md

 ---
 layout: page
-title: Quer conhecer sobre mim?
+title: You want to know me?
 tags: [about, know, new, here]
 modified: 2015-05-14T20:53:07.573882-04:00
 image: